Laws of the Game of Crown Green Bowls (copyright)

 10.1 Mobile phones or pagers in active mode are not allowed on the green.
 Should a player fail to comply, that player shall forfeit the game.
 The offender(s) to receive no further score and the opponent(s) to receive the maximum score.

-Smoking is not allowed whilst participating on the green in the game of Crown Green Bowls.
+Smoking and the use of electronic cigarettes is not allowed whilst participating in the game of Crown Green Bowls.
 The offending player(s) shall receive no further score and the opponent(s) shall receive the maximum score.

 12. DISPUTE NOT PROVIDED FOR IN THE LAWS